MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 # Workflow example 1: Automatically generate Dynamics 365 Guides deep links to use in an Excel Link Manager

-This example shows how to create a Link Manager in Microsoft Excel.
-Use the Excel Link Manager to keep track of your guides and launch them quickly using a PC app deep link or a HoloLens QR code deep link.
+This example shows how to create a Link Manager in Microsoft Excel to keep track of your guides and launch them quickly using a PC app deep link or a HoloLens QR code deep link.
 The same workflow could be used to add a link to a guide in an approval flow, embed QR codes with links to guides in a work order, or in a learning management system.

 Dynamics 365 Guides supports deep links in two different formats:

 - Clear text, which uses the Guide ID.
-For example: ms-guides://MY-ORG.crm4.dynamics.com/g/8921ce53-ee6b-4006-b173-1deba90c9101.
+For example: ms-guides://MY-ORG.crm4.dynamics.com/g/8921ce53-ee6b-4006-b173-1deba90c9101 where **8921ce53-ee6b-4006-b173-1deba90c9101** is a Guide ID.
 - Compressed, which uses a custom algorithm to shorten the length.
-For example: ms-guides:ms-guides://MY-ORG.crm4.dynamics.com/g/nl-tt6A_vUy1cGeU3HlhEQ.
+For example: ms-guides:ms-guides://MY-ORG.crm4.dynamics.com/g/nl-tt6A_vUy1cGeU3HlhEQ where **nl-tt6A_vUy1cGeU3HlhEQ** is a compressed ID.

 The Guides PC app can generate both formats.
-It doesn't matter which format is used to make a QR code as there isn't functional difference between the two.
-This example shows the clear text option.
+It doesn't matter which format is used to make a QR code as there isn't a functional difference between the two.
+This example demonstrates the clear text option.

 The resulting Excel Link Manager for this example looks like this: